Respite care

 Respite care provides an organised, temporary break both for the carer and the person they care for.
 Letting someone else do the caring for a few hours or days has benefits for both of you.

 Sometimes carers get physically and emotionally tired.
-It is important that they can have a break so they can be better carers.
+It's important that you can have a break so you can be a better carer.

-Respite care also benefits people who receive care, such as children or adults with disability, people with mental illness or dementia, or older people who are frail.
+Respite care also benefits people who receive care.
+This includes children or adults with disability, people with mental illness or dementia, or older people who are frail.
 It gives them an opportunity to meet new people, do new activities and have fun.

 When might I need to use respite care?